0foo/study_notes/rhcsa/topics/resource_management/storage_management.md

      vmstat
      ```

-**6. Adjusting Swapiness:**
+**6. Swapiness:**
-   - **Swappiness:** This parameter controls the relative weight given to swapping out runtime memory, as opposed to dropping pages from the system page cache.
+* Swappiness is a Linux kernel parameter that controls the relative weight given to swapping out runtime memory pages, as opposed to dropping pages from the system page cache.
+This parameter affects how aggressively the kernel uses swap space to free up RAM.

+* Default value: The default swappiness value is usually 60.
+This means the kernel will start to swap out pages when the system's free memory falls below 40% (100 - 60).

+* Range of Values
+  * The swappiness parameter can be set between 0 and 100:
+      * 0: The kernel will avoid swapping as much as possible.
+It will prefer to drop pages from the page cache rather than using swap space.
+      * 100: The kernel will use swap space aggressively, even if there is still some free memory available.
+      * Low Swappiness (0-30): The system will be reluctant to use swap space and will prefer to use free memory and page cache.
+This is useful for systems with a lot of RAM and where performance is critical, such as databases or real-time applications.
+      * Medium Swappiness (30-60): This is the default range and balances between using swap and keeping data in RAM.
+      * High Swappiness (60-100): The system will use swap space more aggressively.
+This can be useful for systems with limited RAM where it is important to avoid running out of memory, such as virtual machines or systems running many applications.
    - **Checking Swappiness:**
      ```bash
      cat /proc/sys/vm/swappiness